Cooper Webb

 Cooper Webb (born November 10, 1995) is an American professional motocross and supercross racer.
-He has competed in the AMA Motocross Championships since 2013, most prominently as a two-time Supercross champion for the KTM factory racing team.
-He won the 2019 and 2021 450cc AMA Supercross Championship, the 2016 250cc AMA Motocross national champion and was the 2015 and 2016 western region supercross champion.
+He has competed in the AMA Supercross and Motocross Championships since 2013.
+Webb is a three-time 450cc AMA Supercross Champion, a two-time 250cc AMA Supercross West Champion and a 250cc AMA Motocross Champion.

-Being outspoken and hard-nosed, Webb embodies many of the traits of riders from the early era of the sport.
 Ricky Carmichael has described him as "a warrior and a fighter".
 He runs plate number 2 shared by other notables such as Jeremy McGrath and Ryan Villopoto.

 Motocross career

+Early life

+Webb was born in Newport, North Carolina where his father Robert a professional surfer raced motocross during the 1970s.
+He competed in his first motocross race at the age of 4 at the Kinley MX.
+His first amateur championship came at age 6 riding a Yamaha PW50.
+He was named the youth motocrosser of the year in 2010.